DATE OF ISSUE: September 2023

 Purpose of this privacy notice

-Your trust is very important to us and this privacy notice aims to give you information on how INTO University Partnerships Limited, its affiliates and subsidiaries, collects and processes your personal information, including any information you may provide when you submit an enquiry, request a brochure, make a direct online application for a course, or when you enter your details onto and use our websites.
+Your trust is very important to us and this privacy notice aims to give you information on how we collect and process your personal data, including any information you may provide when you submit an enquiry, request a brochure, make a direct online application for a course, or when you enter your details onto and use our websites.

-It is important to us that the personal information we hold about you is accurate and current.
-Please contact us if your personal information changes during your relationship with us.
+It is important to us that the personal data we hold about you is accurate and current.
+Please contact us if your personal data which we hold changes during your relationship with us.

-We have appointed a data protection officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
-If you have any questions about this privacy notice, please contact the DPO as specified in the how to contact us section below.
+We have appointed a Data Protection Officer (DPO) who is responsible for overseeing questions in relation to this privacy notice.
+If you have any questions about this privacy notice, please contact our DPO at email@example.com.

 Our websites may include links to third-party websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share information about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 When you leave our website, we encourage you to read the privacy notice of every website you visit.